Bonnie Raitt

-Bonnie Lynn Raitt (/reɪt/; born November 8, 1949) is an American singer-songwriter.
+Bonnie Lynn Raitt (/reɪt/; born November 8, 1949) is an American singer and songwriter.
 In 1971, Raitt released her self-titled debut album.
 Following this, she released a series of critically acclaimed roots-influenced albums that incorporated elements of rock, blues, country, and folk.
 She was also a frequent session player and collaborator with other artists, including Warren Zevon, Little Feat, Jackson Browne, the Pointer Sisters, John Prine, and Leon Russell.

 In 1989, after several years of limited commercial success, she had a major hit with her tenth studio album, Nick of Time, which included the song "Nick of Time".
 The album reached number one on the Billboard 200 chart, and won the Grammy Award for Album of the Year.
 It has since been selected by the Library of Congress for preservation in the United States National Recording Registry.
 Her following two albums, Luck of the Draw (1991) and Longing in Their Hearts (1994), were multimillion sellers, generating several hit singles, including "Something to Talk About", "Love Sneakin' Up On You", and the ballad "I Can't Make You Love Me" (with Bruce Hornsby on piano).
 Her 2022 single "Just Like That" won the Grammy Award for Song of the Year.

 As of 2025, Raitt has received 13 competitive Grammy Awards, from 31 nominations, as well as a Grammy Lifetime Achievement Award.
 She ranked No. 50 on Rolling Stones list of the "100 Greatest Singers of All Time" and ranked No. 89 on the magazine's list of the "100 Greatest Guitarists of All Time."
 Australian country music artist Graeme Connors has said "Bonnie Raitt does something with a lyric no one else can do; she bends it and twists it right into your heart."

 In 2000, Raitt was inducted into the Rock and Roll Hall of Fame.
 She has received the Icon Award from the Billboard Women in Music Awards and the MusiCares Person of the Year Award from The Recording Academy.
 In 2024, she was a recipient of the Kennedy Center Honor.